falbloshi/file-update/README.md

 ```
 git clone www.github.com/falbloshi/file-update.git
 cd file-update
-python3.* -m pip install .
+python3.6 -m pip install .
 ```
-This will install it in the `~/.local/python3.*/site-packages` of your user level python folder.
+This will install it in the `~/.local/python3.6/site-packages` of your user level python folder.
+## Uninstallation
+---
+`python3.6 -m pip uninstall file-update`
+Or delete it manually from `~/.local/python3.6/site-packages`
 ## Usage
 ---
 ### --add or -a